If you've ever used a free theme, you know that some are just flat out…

 It won’t give you a perfect indicator of interest, but it will tell you if there’s some or none.

 Decide on a specific topic you want to have a podcast about, then divide that into potential niches.

 For example, if I wanted to make a podcast on entrepreneurship, here are some potential niches:

 Then, plug these into the Adwords Keyword Planner, appending “podcast” to the end.

-In this case, there’s interest for all those 3 niches, but e-commerce is the most popular one.
+In this case, there’s interest in all those 3 niches, but e-commerce is the most popular one.

 Format and Ideation

 If someone already has an e-commerce podcast, how can you differentiate yourself from them?